9 Project Communications You Should Send This Year

 9. If…then…

-You would have made a lot of decisions this year.
-Did you always take the time to explain why you put forward that particular recommendation?
+Project managers make a lot of decisions.
+Do you always take the time to explain why you put forward a particular recommendation?

-And what would you do differently?
+So reading through that list, what, if anything, would you decide to do differently over the next few months?
 Well, the great news is that you can start communicating more and tailoring your messages to your stakeholders right now.

 Just decide to do it, and do!